Mary Berry (writer, born 1763): Early life

 Berry was born in Kirkbridge, North Yorkshire on 16 March 1763.
 Her younger sister Agnes, who proved to be Mary's closest confidant during her life, was born fourteen months later on 29 May 1764.

-Their father, Robert Berry, was the nephew of a successful Scottish merchant named Ferguson.
-Robert received £300,000 in mid-life and bought an estate at Raith in Fifeshire.
+Their father, Robert Berry, was the nephew of a successful Scottish merchant named Ferguson, who amassed £300,000 in London in mid-life and bought an estate at Raith in Fife.
 As the older son of Ferguson's sister, he began working at his uncle's counting-house in Broad Street, Austin Friars.
 In 1762, he married his distant cousin, a Miss Seaton.
 After giving birth to Mary and Agnes, she and their third child died three years later, in 1767, during childbirth.

 Following their mother's death, the two girls were cared for by their grandmother, Mrs. Seaton, at Askham in Yorkshire.
 They were moved to the College House in Chiswick in 1770.
 After their governess at Chiswick married in 1776, the two girls were self-educated.
 Their religious instruction consisted of Mary reading aloud a Psalm to her grandmother every morning, and one of the Saturday papers from the Spectator every Sunday.

-In 1781, the uncle, Mr Ferguson, died at age 93.
-He left money to both Robert and his younger brother, William.
+In 1781, the uncle, Ferguson, died at age 93.
+He left the estate of Raith and most of his money to Robert's younger brother, William, who changed his name to Ferguson and provided an annuity to Robert.
 In 1783, Robert Berry and his two young daughters travelled abroad to Holland, Switzerland and Italy.
 Mary assumed the role of protective mother to her sister, and a guide and monitor to her father.